Harry Kane: England and Tottenham striker to decide future after Euros

 Spurs' success in the final phase of the season could have a bearing on the 27-year-old's future, but Kane says he will wait until the conclusion of the Euros before making his plans clear.

-"I think that's a hard question to answer right now," Kane told the Telegraph, when asked if the speculation around his future will impact his performances.
+"I think that's a hard question to answer right now," Kane said when asked if the speculation around his future will impact his performances.

 Trending